- 4 eggs, at room temperature, separated

 Spoon 6 large dollops of the mixture onto a baking sheet, about 1 inch apart.
 Using the back of a spoon, smooth out the sides and make a shallow well in the middle of each meringue.
 Bake for 2 hours.
 The meringues should be crisp on the outside and have a chewy texture on the inside.

-Meanwhile, make the passion fruit curd by combining the egg yolks with the remaining 1/2 cup of sugar, the passion fruit puree and the lemon juice in a medium size sauce pan and mix well.
+Meanwhile, make the passion fruit curd: Combine the egg yolks with the remaining 1/2 cup of sugar, the passion fruit puree and the lemon juice in a medium size sauce pan and mix well.
 Place the saucepan over medium heat and cook, constantly stirring until the mixture becomes thick and coats the back of a spoon, 8 to 10 minutes.

 Prepare an ice water bath.
 Place a clean, heat-proof bowl in the ice bath and strain the curd through a fine mesh sieve into the bowl.
 Discard any solids.
 Place a piece of plastic wrap directly on top of the curd and refrigerate until firm.
 The curd can be made up to 1 week in advance and stored in a resealable container in the refrigerator.